pnwairfire/affabric/README.md

 # affabric

-This package contains utilities for working with python's datetime package.
+This package contains fabric utilities

 ***This software is provided for research purposes only.
 Use at own risk.***